elightup/slim-seo-docs/docs/slim-seo/08-redirection.md

 To URL|The destination URL that you want to redirect to.
 Note|Something that reminds you about this redirection rule.
 Enable|Whether this redirect is active or not.
 If not active, no redirections will perform.
+Ignore parameters|Turn ON if you don't need the requested URL has to be matched querystring parameters with From URL.

 ### Redirect type